gtback/dotfiles/README.md

    sudo defaults write /Library/Preferences/SystemConfiguration/com.apple.smb.server NetBIOSName -string ${HOSTNAME}
    ```

-1. Install Homebrew dependencies.
+1. Install Homebrew dependencies:

    ```shell
    brew-sync
    ```

-1. Set up Python. `virtualenv` and `virtualenvwrapper` are installed in the
+1. Set up Python:
-   Homebrew Python3 (this is the `system` Python to `asdf`/`python`).
-When a new
-   minor version of Python is released, we'll have to re-install.

    ```shell
    /usr/local/bin/python3 -m pip install --upgrade pip setuptools wheel /usr/local/bin/python3 -m pip install virtualenv virtualenvwrapper
    ```

+   `virtualenv` and `virtualenvwrapper` are installed in the Homebrew Python 3
+   (this is the `system` Python to `asdf`/`pyenv`).
+When a new minor version of
+   Python is released to Homebrew, these need to be re-installed.

 1. Set up [ASDF](https://asdf-vm.com/#/) plugins and versions: